samsmith00/RLC-Circuit-Lab/README.md

 - **Topics Covered:** The animations delve into sub-topics like damping behavior (underdamped, overdamped, critically damped) and showcase the dynamics of RLC circuits through phase portraits and eigenvalue analysis.

 ## How to Watch Presentation
-The videos for the presentation are stored in the `scenes` folder.
+The videos for the presentation are located in the following directory: `scenes/media/videos`.
 Watch them in the following order for the best experience:
 1. `Question_One.mp4`
 2. `Question_Two.mp4`
    - `Underdamped.mp4`